How Melania Trump’s Hands Make a Subtle Style Statement

-European brands and styles resonate with First Lady Melania Trump.
-And that’s not hard to parse, as the former model hails from Slovenia in central Europe, and launched her career at 18 years old when signed with a modeling agency in Milan.
+European brands and styles resonate with first lady Melania Trump.
+And that’s not hard to parse, as the former model hails from Slovenia in central Europe and launched her career at 18 when signed with a modeling agency in Milan.

-Michael Kors and Ralph Lauren are among the first lady’s favorite American brands for ready-to-wear, but when it comes down to her shoes, she looks across the Atlantic to France, Spain and Italy — particularly, Christian Louboutin, Manolo Blahnik and Dolce & Gabbana, respectively.
+Michael Kors and Ralph Lauren are among the first lady’s favorite American brands for ready-to-wear, but when it comes to her shoes, she looks across the Atlantic to France, Spain and Italy — particularly Christian Louboutin, Manolo Blahnik and Dolce & Gabbana, respectively.

 The 47-year-old stepped out in different styles of heels from the Euro luxury labels since joining President Donald Trump on his first overseas trip, launched last week, to Saudi Arabia, Israel, Vatican City, Belgium and Italy.